stevearc/Battlecode-Server-Tester/README.txt

 	* MySQL server
 	* Git or SVN
 	* Java and Ant (to run the battlecode client)
-On Ubuntu, the packages should be: sudo apt-get install apache2 libapache2-mod-php5 php5-mysql git-core subversion openjdk-6-jre ant

 ##############
 ## DATABASE ##